FrantzL-Cyber/Unit-1/README.md

 The only piece I do not see as demonstrative of my abilities is the FLecesne_Turtle(1).py.
 The reason I would remove it from the collection is because I did not feel much inspiration in terms of the final drawing so it was much more of a technical exercise along the way than an attempt to create something that truly showcased the tool’s potential.

-###
+### Looking Forward

+The projects so far have been great at building up different tools to accomplish specific tasks.
+Although all the work reflects abilities that I now pocess the really interesting aspect is how those tools can be used to resolve different problems.
+So on one hand it is very representative of my abilities and on the other it does not show how I will be able to use those same tools in the future.
+This is why I really hope to keep up and improve proper commenting and implementing additional print functions within the code.
+These aspects really help me not only to not only follow the code but determine other uses for certain functions.

 To return to my profile page [Click Here](https://frantzl-cyber.github.io/FL_portfolio/).